 Administration of teriflunomide (oral doses of 1, 3.5, or 12 mg/kg/day) to pregnant rabbits throughout organogenesis resulted in high incidences of fetal malformation (primarily craniofacial, and axial and appendicular skeletal defects) and embryofetal death at doses associated with minimal maternal toxicity.
 Maternal plasma exposure at the no-effect dose (1.0 mg/kg/day) for embryofetal developmental toxicity in rabbits was less than that in humans at the MRHD.

 AUBAGIO is detected in human semen.
-Animal studies to specifically evaluate the risk of malemediated fetal toxicity have not been conducted.
-To minimize any possible risk, men not wishing to father a child and their female partners should use reliable contraception.
-Men wishing to father a child should discontinue use of AUBAGIO and undergo an accelerated elimination procedure to decrease the plasma concentration of teriflunomide to less than 0.02 mg/L (0.02 mcg/mL). [see WARNINGS AND PRECAUTIONS]
+Animal studies to specifically evaluate the risk of male-mediated fetal toxicity have not been conducted.
+To minimize any possible risk, men not wishing to father a child and their female partners should use effective contraception.
+Men wishing to father a child should discontinue use of AUBAGIO and either undergo an accelerated elimination procedure or wait until verification that the plasma teriflunomide concentration is less than 0.02 mg/L (0.02 mcg/mL) [see WARNINGS AND PRECAUTIONS].